 PLAINFIELD, NJ — Take a look at some upcoming events in Plainfield that will honor and remember the legacy of Rev. Dr. Martin Luther King, Jr.

-The Frontiers International Plainfield Area Club will honor three residents at its 43rdAnnual Dr. Martin Luther King Jr. Memorial Breakfast on Monday, Jan.
-21, the observed holiday.
-The breakfast is the longest running tribute to Dr. King in New Jersey, and will be held at Plainfield High School, 950 Park Ave., starting at 8:30 a.m.
-The guest speaker will be Nayaba Arinde, Editor of the Amsterdam News.
-She will speak on the theme "Injustice anywhere is a threat to justice everywhere.”
+The Frontiers International Plainfield Area Club will hold its 44thAnnual Dr. Martin Luther King Jr. Memorial Breakfast on Monday, Jan.
+20. The breakfast is the longest running tribute to Dr. King in New Jersey, and will be held at Plainfield High School, 950 Park Ave., starting at 8:30 a.m.
+The guest speaker will be Bob Law, a radio personality, filmmaker, and national activist.

-Work on the #BrownBag community service project with the Boys & Girls Clubs of Union County-Plainfield Club, 145 Park Ave., on Monday afternoon, from noon to 3 p.m.
+Work on the #BrownBag community service project with the Boys & Girls Clubs of Union County-Plainfield Club, 145 Park Ave., on Monday, January 20, from noon to 3 p.m.
 In partnership with the B.L.O.C.K.
 Keystone Club, hygiene products will be distributed to the homeless population in the community.

 Consider donating new items, including: baby wipes, soap, dental floss, deodorant, feminine products, hand sanitizer/wipes, hats/scarves/gloves, lotion, mouthwash, tissues, toothbrushes and toothpaste.

 TAPintoPlainfield.net is Plainfield's free online daily newspaper for Plainfield, NJ news.
 Sign up for our daily eNews and follow us on Facebook, Twitter @PlainfieldTAP, and on Instagram @tapintoplainfield for all of your Plainfield local news.